The Worst Part About Having Three Boys

 Or don’t say anything at all.

-With the exception of a few, parents don’t get to choose the sex of their children.
+Most parents don’t get to choose the sex of their children.
 We decide how many we want and how far apart we want them and the rest is out of our control.
+And for many, even that can’t be controlled.
 We just love them and welcome them into our families with wide open, tired arms and do our best to raise them into kind, successful adults.

 Yes, I am a mother of three boys and I wouldn’t trade them for all the girls in the world.